nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 1. Once all `1242` lines have been written to the output file, verify the contents with:
     ```bash
     diff -q --ignore-all-space <(cat ${MORPHEUS_ROOT}/models/datasets/validation-data/abp-validation-data.jsonlines | jq --sort-keys) <(cat ${MORPHEUS_ROOT}/.tmp/val_kafka_abp-nvsmi-xgb.jsonlines | jq --sort-keys)
     ```

+## Hammah Role-g Validation Pipeline
+For this test we are going to replace to-file stage from the Hammah validation pipeline with the to-kafka stage using a topic named "morpheus-hammah".
+Note: this pipeline requires a custom `UserMessageMeta` class which the from-kafka stage is currently unable to generatem, for that reason the `CloudTrailSourceStage` remains in-place.

+1. Create the Kafka topic, and launch a consumer listening to .
+    ```bash
+    ./start-kafka-shell.sh $KAFKA_ADVERTISED_HOST_NAME
+    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=morpheus-hammah --partitions 1 --bootstrap-server `broker-list.sh`

+    $KAFKA_HOME/bin/kafka-console-consumer.sh --topic=morpheus-hammah \
+        --bootstrap-server `broker-list.sh` > /workspace/.tmp/val_kafka_hammah-role-g-pytorch.jsonlines
+    ```

+1. Open a new terminal and launch the pipeline which will write results to kafka:
+    ```bash
+    morpheus --log_level=DEBUG run --num_threads=1 --pipeline_batch_size=1024 --model_max_batch_size=1024 --use_cpp=false \
+      pipeline-ae --userid_filter="role-g" --userid_column_name="userIdentitysessionContextsessionIssueruserName" \
+      from-cloudtrail --input_glob="${MORPHEUS_ROOT}/models/datasets/validation-data/hammah-*.csv" \
+      train-ae --train_data_glob="${MORPHEUS_ROOT}/models/datasets/training-data/hammah-*.csv"  --seed 42 \
+      preprocess \
+      inf-pytorch \
+      add-scores \
+      timeseries --resolution=10m --zscore_threshold=8.0 \
+      monitor --description "Inference Rate" --smoothing=0.001 --unit inf \
+      serialize --exclude='event_dt|tlsDetailsclientProvidedHostHeader' \
+      to-kafka --output_topic morpheus-hammah --bootstrap_servers "${BROKER_LIST}" \
+      monitor --description "Kafka Write"
+    ```

+    This pipeline should complete in approximately 10 seconds, with the Kafka monitor stage recording `314` messages written to Kafka.

+1. The Kafka consumer we started in step #1 won't give us any sort of indication as to how many records have been consumed, we will indirectly check the progress by counting the rows in the output file.
+Once the Morpheus pipeline completes check the number of lines in the output:
+    ```bash
+    wc -l ${MORPHEUS_ROOT}/.tmp/val_kafka_hammah-role-g-pytorch.jsonlines
+    ```

+1. Once all `314` rows have been written, return to the Kafka terminal and stop the consumer with Cntrl-C.

+1. Verify the output with:
+    ```bash
+    ${MORPHEUS_ROOT}/morpheus/utils/compare_df.py \
+        ${MORPHEUS_ROOT}/models/datasets/validation-data/hammah-role-g-validation-data.csv \
+        ${MORPHEUS_ROOT}/.tmp/val_kafka_hammah-role-g-pytorch.jsonlines  \
+        --index_col="_index_" --exclude "event_dt" --rel_tol=0.15
+    ```